-Major Audit & Supervisory Committee Activities Deliberations, etc. among the Audit & Supervisory Committee Formulation of audit policies, audit plans, and priority audit items for the year Reporting on business execution by business execution divisions Matters related to business reporting, financial results documents, etc. Reporting on the Accounting Auditor's audit plans, the status of audits, and audit results Reporting on the Internal Audit Department's audit plans, the status of audits, and audit results On-site observations of offices in Japan and overseas On-site observations of offices of MHC and its Group companies in Japan and overseas Meetings with the management team Regular opinion exchanges with Representative Directors, Business Division Heads, and Corporate Center Division Heads Opinion exchanges with Group companies' management members
+Major Audit & Supervisory Committee Activities Deliberations, etc. among the Audit & Supervisory Committee Formulation of audit policies, audit plans, and priority audit items for the year Reporting on business execution by business execution divisions Matters related to business reporting, financial results documents, etc. Reporting on the Accounting Auditor's audit plans, the status of audits, and audit results Reporting on the Internal Audit Department's audit plans, the status of audits, and audit results On-site observations of offices in Japan and overseas On-site observations of offices of MHC and its Group companies in Japan and overseas Meetings with the management team Regular opinion exchanges with Representative Directors, Heads of business divisions, and Heads of Corporate Center divisions Opinion exchanges with Group companies' management members

-The major activities of full-time Audit & Supervisory Committee members are as follows.
-The results of these activities are reported to the Audit & Supervisory Committee, or shared with part-time Audit & Supervisory Committee members, increasing the effectiveness of the Audit & Supervisory Committee's activities.
+The major activities of the Audit & Supervisory Committee Members selected by the Audit & Supervisory Committee are as follows.
+The results of these activities are reported to the Audit & Supervisory Committee, or shared with other Audit & Supervisory Committee Members, increasing the effectiveness of the Audit & Supervisory Committee's activities.

-Major Full-time Audit & Supervisory Committee Member Activities Attendance at meetings Attendance at Executive Committee meetings and other committee meetings held b business execution divisions, information collection, etc. On-site audits and observations of offices in Japan and overseas On-site audits and observations of offices of MHC and its Group companies in Japan and overseas, information collection, etc. Inspection of documents ■ Inspection of important documents, examination of content Meetings with the management team ■ Regular and ad-hoc meetings with Representative Directors, etc. Discussions with internal control departments ■ Regular and ad-hoc meetings with accounting departments, risk management departments, and legal and compliance departments Discussions with Group company auditors, etc. ■ Regular and ad-hoc meetings with auditors, etc. at domestic and overseas Group companies Discussions with the Accounting Auditor Regular and appropriate meetings with the Accounting Auditor
+Major Activities of the Audit & Supervisory Committee Members Selected by the Audit & Supervisory Committee Attendance at meetings Attendance at Executive Committee meetings and other committee meetings held by business execution divisions, information collection, etc. On-site audits and observations of offices in Japan and overseas On-site audits and observations of offices of MHC and its Group companies in Japan and overseas, information collection, etc. Inspection of documents Inspection of important documents, examination of content Meetings with the management team Regular and ad-hoc meetings with Representative Directors, etc. Discussions with departments responsible for internal control functions Regular and ad-hoc meetings with accounting departments, risk management departments, and legal and compliance departments Discussions with Group company auditors, etc. Regular and ad-hoc meetings with auditors, etc. at domestic and overseas Group companies Discussions with the Accounting Auditor Regular and appropriate meetings with the Accounting Auditor

-Full-time Audit & Supervisory Committee members collect wide-ranging information by attending major meetings, confirming important documents, and collaborating with the Internal Audit Department and internal control departments.
-They report on important matters to external Audit & Supervisory Committee members, and for particularly important matters, they issue instructions for additional reporting to related parties to include such matters in agenda items for the Audit & Supervisory Committee.
+The Audit & Supervisory Committee Members selected by the Audit & Supervisory Committee collect wide-ranging information by attending major meetings, confirming important documents, and collaborating with the Internal Audit Department and internal control departments.
+They report on important matters to external Audit & Supervisory Committee Members, and for particularly important matters, they issue instructions for additional reporting to related parties to include such matters in agenda items for the Audit & Supervisory Committee.

-Organically combining the resolute independence of external Audit & Supervisory Committee members with the information gathering capabilities of internal Audit & Supervisory Committee members serves to enhance the effectiveness of the Audit & Supervisory Committee's activities.
+The Audit & Supervisory Committee is enhancing the effectiveness of its activities by organically combining the independence of Audit & Supervisory Committee Members who serve as independent Outside Directors with the information gathering capabilities of the Audit & Supervisory Committee Members selected by the Audit & Supervisory Committee.
 Matters recognized through these activities are appropriately communicated to business execution divisions, and advice is given as necessary.

-Audit & Supervisory Committee Members and Outside Directors who are not members of the Audit & Supervisory Committee are able to collaborate as necessary through exchanging information at Board of Directors meetings and Governance Committee meetings, etc. Further, the effectiveness of Audit & Supervisory Committee activities is enhanced through discussions among Independent External Directors alone.
+Audit & Supervisory Committee Members and Outside Directors who are not Audit & Supervisory Committee Members are able to collaborate as necessary through exchanging information at Board of Directors meetings and Governance Committee meetings, etc.